qwx9/notes/net/todo/daily.md

 		. visualization
 	* start from an end node, the phylogenetic process
 	* models on branches of the trees etc should be possible
+- import and format sce notes + others
+- split pitch todo into proj/stack entries
+	* display
+	* notes on fft
+	* analysis
+	* etc
+- note: figure out how to script splitting todo's and navigating between them easily
+	* just use like mothra?
+	* still want to be able to edit them directly with sam
+- asif: dcd shit
+	* mine directory
+- asif: add pathfinding here
+	* path directory
+	* will contain testing algos/impl shit too?
+	* path(1) would use drop-in files from asif
+- asif: add simple pitch tracking?
+	* dsp directory
+	* fft file
+	* filtering
+	* windowing
+	* etc
+	* single file simple fft audio pitch tracker that pitch would use
+- notes on guitar rsi and prevention
 - sba+dcd+vdb lectures for next week
 - no voice practice until we've watched the basic exercises section
 - epfl